Lessing as You've Never Seen Her Before

-In September 2019 the Sainsbury Centre will host an exhibition to commemorate the centenary of Doris Lessing, one of the twentieth century’s greatest writers and recipient of the Nobel Prize for Literature.
-The Doris Lessing 100 exhibition will showcase the treasure trove of archival material that Lessing left to the British Archive for Contemporary Writing (BACW) at the University of East Anglia.
+From Sep 13 2019 - 9 Feb 2020, UEA's Sainsbury Centre for Visual Arts hosted an exhibition to commemorate the centenary of Doris Lessing.
+The Doris Lessing 100 exhibition showcasing the treasure trove of archival material that Lessing left to the British Archive for Contemporary Writing (BACW) at the University of East Anglia.
 Her archive includes personal letters, drawings, manuscripts and memorabilia, the largest collection of her personal material in the world.